 The Local Authority Virtual School Head is a source of advice and support for designated teachers.
 Designated teachers should collaborate and liaise with the Virtual School Head to ensure they have the appropriate knowledge and understanding to carry out the role.

-The designated teacher for looked after children is Mr. Matthew White, Headteacher.
+The designated teacher for children looked after is Mrs Monika Das-Mahon, Assistant Headteacher and SENCO/Inclusion Leader.

 Key Responsibilities of the designated teacher